manala/ansible-roles/README.md

 This role will add third party sources to the package manager by:
 - Adding source URL as new repository
 - Adding secure key specified
-- Managing packages prefereces files (aka. pinning)
+- Managing packages preferences files (aka. pinning)
 - Installing packages

-It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.

 ## Requirements